-- 1) pregnancy presumed to be ≥ 20 weeks gestation (fundus above umbilicus, ensure manual displacement of uterus to left); - 2) hypothermia; - 3) airway obstruction; - 4) non-opioid drug overdose/toxicology, and; - 5) other known reversible cause of the arrest unable to be addressed.
+- pregnancy presumed to be ≥ 20 weeks gestation (fundus above umbilicus, ensure manual displacement of uterus to left); - 2) hypothermia; - 3) airway obstruction; - 4) non-opioid drug overdose/toxicology, or; - 5) other known reversible cause of the arrest unable to be addressed.

-In cases of refractory VF or pulseless VT, transport following 3 rounds of epinephrine (or after 3rd consecutive defibrillation if no IV/IO/CVAD/ETT access).
+For patients in refractory VF or pulseless VT, transport following 3 rounds of epinephrine (or after 3rd consecutive defibrillation if no IV/IO/CVAD/ETT access).
 Refractory VF or pulseless VT is defined for the purpose of this directive, as persistent VF or pulseless VT after 3 consecutive shocks.